sarahxsanders/graphql-ai-toolkit/query-examples.md

 }
 ```

-But AI benefits from complete, working examples with context to generate correct
+AI benefits from complete, working examples with context to generate correct
 queries.

 ## Query example template